Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 Scenario 1 – Boston, MA.

-Cost of electricity in Metro Boston area is approximately $0.22 per kWh.
+Cost of electricity in the Metro Boston area is approximately $0.22 per kWh.
 The cost of heating the building we get by multiplying price of 1 gallon of oil by 0.71 = price of “1 therm of heating oil” – $1.70 / therm.
-Note that this is not the price of one therm of natural gas, but rather a BTU conversion from oil to natural gas.
-I use oil as it is the most common source of heat in the north east and New England in particular.
+Note, that this is not the price of one therm of natural gas, but rather a BTU conversion from oil to natural gas.
+I use oil as it is the most common source of heat in the north east and in New England in particular.

 Scenario 2 – Los Angeles, CA.